List of British politicians who have acknowledged cannabis use: Legislation

 Following the Single Convention on Narcotic Drugs (1961) the cultivation of cannabis ceased in the UK.

 Cannabis tincture was finally removed from the British National Formulary in 1971 by the Misuse of Drugs Act 1971.

 During prohibition

-These are the politicians that have admitted to recreational use following prohibition include, Members of Parliament, Secretaries of State and other Ministers, Peers, and Mayors as well as members of devolved legislatures.
+These are the politicians that have admitted to recreational use following prohibition including Members of Parliament, Secretaries of State and other Ministers, Peers, and Mayors as well as members of devolved legislatures.